 The primary remedy for a dismissal found to be harsh, unjust or unreasonable is to reinstate the employee to the same position or to a comparable position as they held prior to the termination.
 The FWC has the power, in certain circumstances, to reinstate a worker to an equivalent position with an associated entity of the employer.
 A reinstated worker can seek an amount representing their lost wages between the date of termination and the reinstatement, and to have all employment benefits continue to accrue without loss of continuity.

-Where reinstatement is inappropriate (e.g. where the position has been filled by another worker or where tensions in a small workplace would be insurmountable if the dismissed employee returned to work), compensation may be ordered instead of reinstatement.
+Where reinstatement is inappropriate (e.g. where tensions in a small workplace would be insurmountable if the dismissed employee returned to work), compensation may be ordered instead of reinstatement.
 The maximum compensation payable to employees covered by an award is six months wages; and for non-award employees is half the amount of the high-income threshold (discussed above in “People protected from unfair dismissal”) or six months wages, whichever is less.

 Applications for a remedy for unfair dismissal must be made within 21 days after the day on which the termination took effect, or such period as FWC allows (see s 394 FW Act).
 The matters to be taken into account for an extension of time to lodge an application have been codified in section 394(3) of the FW Act.
 Importantly, the applicant must show that there were exceptional circumstances.